airfoof/3dModels/TheExtruderLogo/Readme.txt

 - Inkscape extension to export to OpenSCAD
   - https://github.com/brad/Inkscape-OpenSCAD-DXF-Export

-All these tools are free and run on Linux.
+All these tools are free and run on Linux and other platforms.

-This article was very helpful taking thru an an exaple workflow:  http://makezine.com/projects/3d-print-custom-stamps-using-inkscape-and-openscad/
+This article was very helpful in taking me thru an example workflow:  http://makezine.com/projects/3d-print-custom-stamps-using-inkscape-and-openscad/

 My workflow:
 1)  Create vector art in Inkscape